csaminak/blackjack-redo/readme.md

 - under 16 they lose

-All cards have their face value except 'J', 'Q', 'K' which has a value of 10 and 'A' which has a value of 11.
+All cards have their face card value, except 'J', 'Q', 'K' which has a value of 10 and 'A' which has a value of 11.

+Assignment instructions can be found [here](rules.md).